CathalD/DecisionSupportTool_RandomSampling/README.md

-# DecisionSupportTool_RandomSampling
+# Sample Allocation and Distribution Tool
-This tool helps users implement a random sampling design within a defined boundary of any area of interest.
-Users can choose to draw a geometric feature or upload a shapefile
+These tools helps users implement a sampling design within a defined boundary of any area of interest using Google Earth Engine

+For Random and Systematic sampling strategies,